Dust Muhammad: India

-In 1555, and at the invitation of the Emperor, he traveled to India.
+In 1555, and at the invitation of Emperor Humayun, he traveled to India.
 By about 1550 he had created a miniature on a separate sheet, created by order of the Mughal emperor - "The Emperor Humayun and his brothers in a landscape".
 The interior of this piece is styled Turkmen Sultan Muhammad.
 Much of it takes the form of grotesque mountain elephants and other animals (especially loved by Shah Tahmasp).
 The emperor Humayun sits on a stone throne, and in the distance under the trees play three boys, one of whom is the future Emperor Akbar I.

 In the early 1560s, the court of the Mughal emperors was already under Emperor Akbar I, and Dust Muhammad left India and returned to Iran.
 He lived out the last days in Qazvin.
 The exact date of his death is unknown.

 Calligraphy

 Dust Muhammad learned the art of calligraphy from a master Shadishaha Qasim, a student of the famous calligrapher of Herat Sultan Ali Mashhadi.
 From the pen of Muhammad came out excellent artistic calligraphic manuscripts and samples.
 Some of them are presented in the Russian National Library in St. Petersburg.
 For a long time Muhammad was the head of the Safavid royal court of Prince Bahram Mirza, a famous patron of the arts, but also the master of calligraphy, artist, musician and poet.
 Muhammad also worked for his brother Bahram Mirza - Shah Tahmasp I, and enjoyed the title of "Royal calligrapher".

 Dust Muhammad in the first chapter is known as the author of an essay on Persian painting.
-In the years 1544–45.
-He wrote a treatise on calligraphers and artists.
+In the years 1544–45, he wrote a treatise on calligraphers and artists.
 This work is extant in the muraqqa of calligraphic designs and miniatures, known as the "Album of Bahram Mirza", which is stored in the library of the Topkapı Palace Museum in Istanbul.

 The first nineteen sheets album as a preface is a treatise Dust Muhammad, written by beautiful handwriting, probably belonging to the author.
 In addition to the Treaty on the album are three more works Dust Muhammad - two miniatures with the caption "Master Dust" and calligraphic passage, signed "Douste-Muhammad Musavvir" (the artist).

 Treatise written in the Persian language, includes an introduction to the origin of the letter, the head of the masters of handwriting "taʿliq" and "nastaʿlīq", a section on the history of art and its masters, and especially - the information about the court artists and calligraphers of Bahram Mirza.
 Despite the confusion of mythical and historical names, the history of painting the picture painted by Dust Muhammad is of considerable interest.
 His writing provides a clear allusion to the existence of a religious ban images of living beings, and at the same time on the relativity of this prohibition.
 In his treatise Muhammad does not touch any problems the art of painting, nor any of its equipment.
 The value of this work lies in the extensive knowledge of the life and work of Persian artists of the 14th to 16th centuries.